aukspot/dles/README.md

 - [Puzzmo - Really Bad Chess](https://www.puzzmo.com/play/really-bad-chess) - Checkmate the opponent's king in this randomized Chess variant.
 - [Ronin](https://www.andrewt.net/puzzles/ronin/) - Fill each region with Chess pieces such that no piece can attack a piece of the same type.
 - [Royal Family](https://coffeefirst.games/royal-family) - Place the chess pieces on the board so that each zone has a piece and no piece can attack another.
+- [Scrokkdle](https://scrokkle.io/daily) - Build connected Poker hands on the board using the tiles given to you.
+Like Poker mixed with Scrabble.
 - [Spellify](https://edhrec.com/games/spellify) - Guess the daily card from Magic The Gathering after choosing up to 10 letters to reveal.
 - [Sudoker](https://sudoker.io) - Rearrange the cards to create better Poker hands and maximize scores across rows and columns.
 - [Takes](https://takes.clevergoat.com) - Capture Chess pieces until only one remains.